What is a Bauhaus lamp?

 Originals, re-editions, and reproductions

-Why Bauhaus lamps still work in modern interiors
+Why Bauhaus lamps still work today